Amplify Your Brand With a Powerful Website Strategy

 Bonus examples for Book 1 in the series

-What is a Website Strategy Process
+Implementing the Website Strategy Process

-If you ask a web designer, an internet marketer and a branding professional what hotel website strategy is, you will get 3 different answers!
+If you ask a web designer, an internet marketer and a branding professional what Hotel Website Strategy is, you will get 3 different answers!

 - A Web Designer will tell you that website strategy is about colour, photography, graphics and layout.